 She told me that in order to capture the feelings of her subjects, before she shoots she tells them, “I’m not here, just enjoy the moment, be yourself.”
 It seems to work because her pieces flow with elegance and never look staged.

-All three of these artists are truly moving.
+Both of these artists are truly moving.
 I find their photography inspiring–that it makes me want to pick up my own camera and try out their techniques.
 All photography requires of us is a little practice and your imagination.
 Paying attention to the work of talented people like these can help us learn new methods and approaches to photography, which, like any art, has limitless possibilities.
 It starts with you.
 Ask yourself: What can I create?